-The Agreement embodies and sets out the entire agreement and understanding of the parties and supersedes all prior oral or written agreements understandings or arrangements relating to the subject matter of the Agreement.
-Neither party shall be entitled to rely on any understanding or arrangement, which is not expressly set out in the Agreement.
+An Agreement embodies and sets out the entire agreement and understanding of the parties and supersedes all prior oral or written agreements understandings or arrangements relating to the subject matter of the Agreement.
+Neither party shall be entitled to rely on any understanding or arrangement, which is not expressively set out in the Agreement.

 17.2.
-This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any arbitration or other method of dispute resolution.
+This clause does not apply to the service of any proceedings or any other documents in any legal action or, where applicable, any arbitration or any other method of dispute resolution.

 Any dispute or difference, other than non-payment of fees, arising out of or in connection with this Agreement shall be determined by the appointment of a single arbitrator to be agreed between the parties, or failing agreement within fourteen days, after either party has given to the other a written request to concur in the appointment of an arbitrator, by an arbitrator to be appointed by the President or a Vice President of the Chartered Institute of Arbitrators.

-If any provision of the Agreement is held to be invalid or unenforceable such provision shall be deemed to be severed from the Agreement and the remaining provisions shall remain in force.
+If any provision of the Agreement is held to be invalid or unenforceable such provision shall be deemed to be served from the Agreement and the remaining provisions shall remain in force.

 20. Governing law and jurisdiction

-This Agreement shall be governed by and construed in accordance with English Law and the parties hereby submit to the exclusive jurisdiction of the English courts.
+This Agreement shall be governed by and construed in accordance with English Law and the parties herby submit to the exclusive jurisdiction of the English courts.

 Terms and Condition of Purchases